 Changing Nature of Database Management

 Database Management, as we know today, has evolved over the last few decades.
 Starting with punch cards, programming circuit boards, physical manipulation of storage devices, etc. we have now arrived at the era of cloud computing.
 Provisioning a server today simply means going to a Web portal and clicking ‘Next’ a few times.
-Administration and Management tasks which used to a few hours just a few years ago, now have been reduced to few minutes or have been totally eliminated as a result of cloud computing.
+Administration and Management tasks which used to a few hours just a few years ago, now have been reduced to few minutes.
+In some cases, cloud computing totally eliminated these tasks.

-Database Management as a trade is changing and in a few years’ time we could possibly see even more automation coming from platform related capabilities.
+Database Management as a trade is changing.
+Very soon we could possibly see more automation coming from platform related capabilities.
 This poses an interesting dilemma to DBAs, Server Admins, and professionals in similar areas who provide administration and instance / database level management and support.
 What should they do so they adapt and change with the changing times and technology landscape?
 How should they keep their skills relevant?
-Let’s explore what the change in technology is, how it came about, and what it means to the DBAs today, more important, what should a DBA do to stay relevant and in a job.
+Let’s explore what the change in technology is, how it came about, and what it means to the DBAs today?
+And what’s even more important, what should a DBA do to stay relevant and in a job in future.

 Technologies such as the Windows Azure pack delivers Microsoft Azure technologies for you to run inside your datacenter enabling, rich, self-service, multi-tenant services and experiences that are consistent with Microsoft’s public cloud offering.
 The Windows Azure Pack integrates with System Center and Windows Server to help provide a self-service portal for managing services such as websites, Virtual Machines, and Service Bus; a portal for administrators to manage resource clouds; scalable web hosting; and more.
 (As per: https://www.microsoft.com/en-us/cloud-platform/windows-azure-pack )

 Cloud Impact on DBAS